MagnusNM/TANG/README.md

 # TANG
-Repository for all TANG-related code
+Like RAMPS but for dumb shit